Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Analysis.rst

 ^^^^^^^^^^^^^^^^^^^^

 - Name: `read_dump_particles`
-- Description: This operator readz a dump file with all particles information required to restart the simulation.
-See operator : @write_dump_particles
+- Description: This operator reads a dump file with all particle information required to restart the simulation.
+See operator: @write_dump_particles
 - Parameters:
    * `enable_friction` : Enable to write friction information.
 By default this option is activated.
    * `filename` : Dump file name to read.
-   * `bounds` : If set, override domain's bounds, filtering out particle outside of overriden bounds (AABB = [[infx, infy, infz],[supx, supy, supz]]).
+   * `bounds` : If set, override the domain's bounds, filtering out particles outside of overriden bounds (AABB = [[infx, infy, infz],[supx, supy, supz]]).
    * `expandable` : If set, override domain expandability stored in file
-   * `periodicity` : If set, overrides domain's periodicity stored in file with this value (ex: [false,true,false]).
+   * `periodicity` : If set, overrides the domain's periodicity stored in a file with this value (ex: [false,true,false]).
-   * `scale_cell_size` : If set, this opetion rescale cell size.
+   * `scale_cell_size` : If set, this option rescales cell size.
 Due to friction storage per cell, ou can only multiply this size by an integer (1,2,4, 8, ...) or divide it by a power of 1/(2^n) (0.5,0.25 ...).
-   * `shrink_to_fit` : If set to true and bounds was wpecified, try to reduce domain's grid size to the minimum size enclosing fixed bounds.
+   * `shrink_to_fit` : If set to true and bounds were specified, try to reduce the domain's grid size to the minimum size enclosing fixed bounds.

 YAML example: